Polish diaspora: Azerbaijan

+China

+Polish presence in China dates back to the 17th century, the first Poles in China being Polish missionaries and scholars.
+Eventually, Poles made contributions in the fields of medicine and healthcare, developed infrastructure and industry, introduced sugar beet cultivation to China and established the country's first brewery.
+The most vibrant Polish communities were centered in Harbin and Shanghai, however, most left China after both world wars.
+According to estimates from 2012, some 1,000 Poles lived in China, mostly in the cities of Beijing, Guangzhou, Hong Kong and Shanghai.

+Georgia

+Polish presence in Georgia dates back to the 18th century.
+Poles made great contributions in the fields of architecture, geography, arts, botany and zoology in Georgia.
+According to estimates from 2007, some 6,000 Poles lived in Georgia.

 India

 The Indian maharaja Digvijaysinhji Ranjitsinhji, following the news of Poland being divided by the Soviet Union and Nazi Germany at the World War II, had welcomed a large number of Polish refugees, mostly children.
 They were the first Polish group to be in India.
 After the war, a small number of Poles decided to stay, forming the first Polish diaspora group in India.